EclecticGriffin/website/content/colophon/index.md

 +++
-title = "Colophon"
-date = 2025-01-09
+title = "Colophon: Or, about this website" date = 2025-01-09 template="simplepage.html"
-template="simplepage.html"
 +++

-aka: about this website!

 ## Intentions / Goals
 This website is my little home on the web, repository for my work, and the place